CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **Data Protection Impact Assessment (DPIA)**.
 In case you need to draft a DPIA, you can find the technical and organisational security measures for the protection of sensitive data in CSC Sensitive Data Services available for download here <br/><br/>
 - **Data Access Agreement (DAA)**.
 In addition to the legal documents concerning the data controller, you should provide a DAA which is a contract between the Data Access Committee ([DAC](https://ega-archive.org/submission/data_access_committee)) and an requester.
 The DAA includes all the policies regulating data re-use (e.g., data use, publication, download, or access) and it will be linked to each submitted dataset in the central EGA submitter portal.
 Your academic organisation might provide a template for the DAA or give you information and assistance.
 In specific cases, the document needs to be drafted by a legal representative.
 A copy of the agreement can be returned to servicedesk@csc.fi (subject Federated EGA).
 For more info and examples, check [DAC and policy documentation](https://ega-archive.org/submission/dac/documentation) and [Data Use Conditions](https://ega-archive.org/data-use-conditions) on EGA webpage.
 - **Names and contact information of the Data Access Committee**.

+### Step 3: Credentials
+Once the legal agreements between the data controller and CSC are finalised, you can request the central EGA credentials by sending an email to central EGA helpdesk at helpdesk@ega-archive.org.
+You will receive the credentials via email.

+!!! note
+    Central EGA credentials, including a username (format: ega-box-NNN) and a password, are required for the encryption and data upload to Finnish FEGA and for the metadata submission to the submitter portal of central EGA.

+### Step 4: Data formats
+Before uploading the data to FEGA, you must prepare the datasets and verify the data formats.
+Some examples of the accepted formats are listed below.

+!!! note
+    A dataset is usually defined as a set of files belonging to the same experiment and data type.
+One study can be linked to multiple datasets.
+Your study may include both sensitive (e.g., human genetic or phenotypic information) and non-sensitive data (e.g., viral sequences, metabolites).
+Only the sensitive data can be submitted to FEGA.
+The non-sensitive data can be published openly in appropriate repositories.
+In this case, the sample accessions generated at the repository should be referenced in the FEGA submission.

+**Sensitive Data**:
+- **sequence data**: CRAM, BAM, FASTq, VCF formats
+- **array data**: Data from all types of array-based technologies, such as genotypes, gene expression, methylations, etc. is accepted.
+Central EGA also recommends submitting raw data (IDATs, CELs, final reports) and any analysis files.
+- **metagenomics**: EGA has adopted the suite of [Minimum Information about any (x) Sequence (MIxS)](https://press3.mcs.anl.gov/gensc/projects/mixs-gsc-project/) standards to describe data of this type.
+- **phenotypic information**: No specific format.
+Where possible, we recommend using the Experimental Factor Ontologies.
+To search for the correct ontology terms and describe your phenotypic data, check the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies/efo) developed by EMBL-EBI.
+- **linking files**: If non-sensitive datasets belonging to the same study have been submitted to a specific repository, the samples can be linked to sensitive information submitted to Federated EGA for the same sample.
+The datasets should have different anonymised sample IDs in each archive.
+The IDs obtained in the appropriate archive can then be referenced in the FEGA submission.
+For example, the sample ID can be linked in an additional .txt file that can be added to one of the sensitive datasets above.

+**Non-sensitive data**:

+Non-sensitive data (or open data) needs to be submitted in appropriate archives.
+For example, sequences to the ENA [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home), variants to EVA [European Variation Archive](https://www.ebi.ac.uk/eva/), array-based to [ArrayExpress – functional genomics data](https://www.ebi.ac.uk/arrayexpress/), phenotypes to [Biosamples BioSamples](https://www.ebi.ac.uk/biosamples/) and GWAS summary statistics to the [GWAS Catalog](https://www.ebi.ac.uk/gwas/).

+!!! note
+    For more information about data types and formats, check [Central EGA webpage](https://ega-archive.org/submission/sequence) or contact us at servicedesk@csc.fi (subject Federated EGA).